-- Some CDPs will incorporate transactions into an events stream and map them to a “identity graph” or similar entity, but segmentation can be problematic.
+- Some CDPs will incorporate transactions into an events stream and map them to an “identity graph” or similar entity, but segmentation can be problematic.

 - Others, with more relational, rigid SQL databases will tie transactions to customer records but will struggle to connect that data with unstructured sources like web data.

 - Lastly, some CDPs – and BlueConic is in this camp – convert this data to customer attributes by flattening the transactions and data associated with the transactions (e.g. product category, purchase date).